curl/curl/docs/MANUAL.md

 ## Referrer

-An HTTP request has the option to include information about which address referred it to the actual page.
-Curl allows you to specify the referrer to be used on the command line.
+An HTTP request has the option to include information about which address referred it to the actual page. curl allows you to specify the referrer to be used on the command line.
 It is especially useful to fool or trick stupid servers or CGI scripts that rely on that information being available or contain certain data.